TheLazyCactus/ironhack-v4-data-lessons/FAQ.md

 ### Best chart type for the different types of data recap

 ### How can I ensure my visualizations are accessible and clear for stakeholders?
 How much knowledge do I assume they have?
 * First off, they need to be clear to you.
 And by clear to you I mean that you should be able to get the gist of what's happening in 5 seconds.
 If you don't, it's probs too complicated.
+* Second off is a work in progress.

 ### What challenges do analysts typically face when presenting results to non-technical stakeholders?
 Explaining what they did simply and **why it's important**.
 You can get very stuck in technical details that are irrelevant to stakeholders.